itbdelaboprogramming/follower/README.md

 high_hsv = np.array([73, 255, 255], dtype=np.uint8)
 ```
 you also can search the limit of low and high hsv for your color in google.

-# ROS Nodes For the main program (`follow_me.py`)

-### Initialization:
-Initializes a ROS node named `follow_me_node` for this module to interact within the ROS ecosystem.

-### Publishers:
-`rover_command`: Sends commands related to the rover's behavior.
-Messages of type `HardwareCommand` are published on this topic.
-`cmd_vel`: Provides velocity control commands for the rover.
-Messages of type `Twist` are published on this topic.

-### Parameters:
-All robot parameters are defined in `/config/follower.yaml`.
-Please refer to the file for more information.